raemadeline/css-for-engineers/articles/3_sass-selectors.md

 ## The Ampersand

-If you want to get more ambitious than just nesting children from parents, you can use an ampersand (`&`) as a concatenator within nested SASS structures.
+At its most basic level, the ampersand (`&`) can be used as a concatenator within nested SASS structures.
 There are some other idiosyncrasies with the `&`, so we will go into each of them with more detail.

 ![Code Compilation](../images/scss-to-css.gif)